StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 ==================================

 ..
 NOTE::
-   This article describes a feature that is only available to Skribble Enterprise customers.
+   This feature is only available to Skribble Enterprise customers.

-Documents that have been signed or declined by all parties will automatically and irrevocably be deleted from Skribble after 30 days (unless otherwise specified).
-As an administrator, you can customise document deletion period for your company and set it to 5, 10, 30, 60 or 90 days.
-Setting a new deletion period will apply it to all Skribble accounts and members associated with your Skribble Business.
+Skribble Business admins can select a uniform document deletion period for all Skribble Business members.
+After this time, their documents will be automatically deleted from Skribble.

+As an admin, you can select a document deletion period for:

+•	**all documents** (only available to Skribble Enterprise customers who became customers after 17 February 2020)
+•	**finalised documents** (documents that have been signed by all parties or declined by at least one person)

 To set a new deletion period: